 We may disagree with how another person handles a specific situation, but we recognize that everyone is trying their best and we do our best to show our appreciation for the contributions of fellow members to our Club

 We try to express gratitude to the Leaders who lead our rides and the volunteers who spend their time to help the Club run.
 Remember why we’re here – we run and participate in bike rides and other events.
 We are punctual to rides and Club meetings we value each other’s time.

-3) We are forgiving of other Club members’ mistakes
+· we are forgiving of other Club members’ mistakes

-These guidelines are aspirational.
-However, we will not tolerate bad or abusive behavior either among our members or towards those volunteers who lead rides or otherwise help run our Club.
+We will not tolerate bad or abusive behavior either among our members or towards those volunteers who lead rides or otherwise help run our Club.

-Know that Members who repeatedly disrespect other Members, engage in gross incompetence, illegal acts, violations of Club policy pertinent to leading or participating in rides, actions detrimental to the Club and/or this Statement of Values may forfeit Leadership awards, if applicable, be suspended from leading and/or participating on rides and/or have their membership suspended or terminated.
+Members who repeatedly disrespect other Members, engage in gross incompetence, illegal acts, violations of Club policy pertinent to leading or participating in rides, actions detrimental to the Club and/or this Statement of Values may forfeit Leadership awards, if applicable, be suspended from leading and/or participating on rides and/or have their membership suspended or terminated.